 It’s really unfortunate how language spheres work to separate information on the net.
 While it’s pretty well known that there are currently three deep sea internet cables being run up the east side of Africa, it seems that very few have heard about the new cable being deployed from the Atlantic Coast through DR Congo to the capital, Kinshasa.
 This is a 565km route that the cable has to take and while I realize that it’s not as massive a distance as the sea cables going up East Africa, this is really good news.

-I found out most of the information from this article in French.
+I found out most of the information from this article [dead site now] in French.
 The course of the cable is going to start on the coast at Muanda, bounce through Matadi and then to Kinshasa.
 The trench is all being dug by hand with the laborers getting paid the equivalent of USD $1 a meter.
 To connect this cable, it will tie in to the WACS line, although the potential 150 gigabits from that line will be dropped to a mere 3.8 megabits.
 I was unclear if that was for an individual connection or for the entire pipe as that would be pretty scant speed if it were the case.
 Once folks on this connection get word of bitorrent, you can kiss that pipe goodbye!

 The deployment of this cable actually even brought out the president, Kabila II to inaugurate it.
 Seeing as how this is the first land internet connection being deployed in DR Congo (a nation of 2.3 million square kilometers and 66 million people), it’s understandable that this would be a big occasion.
 But there was another reason for this in that Kabila wanted to emphatically state that the fiber was not copper and thus had no value.
 While that isn’t completely true and it may seem like a rather ridiculous thing to have to say, Congo is notorious for “Article 15” which is a remnant leftover from Mobutu times in which he basically decreed that it was “okay to steal just a little”.
 Probably one of the most impressive examples of this was when 75km of power lines were stolen… in one night.
 So, one can understand that 565km of fiber would be a tempting target for thieves.